 If the licence is granted, it will be granted with conditions.
-If you disagree with the conditions you can appeal them to ARLA.
+If you disagree with the conditions you can appeal them to the Alcohol Regulatory and Licensing Authority.
 All those who took part in the hearing have the right to appeal to the Authority if they're dissatisfied with the decision or any part of the decision.